AlenUbuntu/Awesome-Recommendation-and-Ranking-Systems/README.md

 # Awesome-Recommendation-and-Ranking-Systems
-Recent advances in recommendation and ranking systems
+Recent advances in recommendation and ranking systems.
+We only focus on those papers in some form of cooperation with industry.

 ## Table of Contents
 * [Survey](#survey)